Jay Cutler: 2008 season

 In game 11, Cutler's streak of games with a touchdown ended at 11 as he went 16-of-37 for 204 yards and an interception in a 31–10 loss to Oakland.
 He did, however, reach 3,000 yards on the season, tying John Elway by reaching this mark in 11 games.
-In a windy game 12 against the New York Jets, Cutler went 27-of-43 with 357 yards, two touchdowns and one interception in the 34–17 victory.
-The 7-5 Broncos had a 3-game road win streak, 3 game home loss streak, and 3 game lead on San Diego (who had their own 3 game loss streak) with four games remaining.
+In a windy Game 12 against the New York Jets, Cutler went 27-of-43 with 357 yards, two touchdowns and one interception in the 34–17 victory.
+The 7–5 Broncos had a three-game road win streak, three-game home loss streak, and three-game lead on San Diego (who had their own three-game losing streak) with four games remaining.

 Cutler began December completing a season high 80% of his 40 passes for 286 yards, two touchdowns, and one interception in a 24–17 win over the Chiefs.
-The win came via a 95-yard drive and go-ahead touchdown pass to Brandon Marshall for Cutler's fourth rally of the season.
+The win came via a 95-yard drive and go-ahead touchdown pass to Marshall for Cutler's fourth rally of the season.
 However, Cutler was just 21-of-33 with 172 yards, one touchdown, and one interception in a 30–20 loss to Carolina, and despite 359 yards and 2 rushing touchdowns, had no passing touchdowns and one interception in a 30–23 loss to Buffalo.
-This set up a winner-takes-the-division season finale against the San Diego Chargers.
-Cutler went 33-of-49 with 316 yards, one touchdown, and two interceptions, but it wasn't enough to counteract the Chargers seven touchdowns and Denver lost 52–21, failing to reach the playoffs for the third straight season.
+This set up a winner-takes-the-division season finale against the Chargers.
+Cutler went 33-of-49 with 316 yards, one touchdown, and two interceptions, but it wasn't enough to counteract the Chargers' seven touchdowns and Denver lost 52–21, failing to reach the playoffs for the third straight season.

 Cutler finished the season with career-highs in passing completions (384), passing attempts (616), passing yards (4,526), passing touchdowns (25), interceptions (18), rushing attempts (57) and rushing touchdowns (2).
 At the time, his passing yards, completions and attempts were all single-season franchise records for the Broncos.
 He also had the most 300-yard passing games (8) in team history.
 For the season, Cutler ranked third in the NFL in completions (first in the AFC), second in passing attempts (first in the AFC), third in passing yards (first in the AFC) and seventh in passing touchdowns (third in the AFC).
 He was selected as the FedEx Air Player of the Week for his performances during Weeks 10, 13 and 14.
 He finished third in fan voting for AFC quarterbacks in the 2009 Pro Bowl, and was officially selected as a reserve.
 Before the game in Hawaii, fellow Pro Bowlers Peyton Manning, Nick Mangold, and Kris Dielman threw him into a pool, ruining his blood sugar monitor.
 A replacement one was found at a drugstore, and Cutler played without incident.